felipeassis97/app-tracking-events/README.md

 - #### Importing the Package
    - To use the package, import it into your Dart file:
         ```
-        import 'package:sears_logger/sears_logger.dart';
+        import 'package:app_tracking_events/app_tracking_events.dart';
         ```

 - #### Creating an Instance
-    - You can create an instance of ISearsLogger using any available provider.
+    - You can create an instance of ITrackingEvents using any available provider.
 Below is an example using Firebase:

         ```
-        final ISearsLogger logger = FirebaseMethod(
+        final ITrackingEvents logger = FirebaseMethod(
             firebaseOptions: FirebaseOptions(firebaseOptions: ...),
         );
         ```